incognite-lab/myGym/README.md

 We introduce myGym, a toolkit suitable for fast prototyping of neural networks in the area of robotic manipulation and navigation.
-Our toolbox is fully modular, so you can train your network with different robots  in several envinronments and various tasks.
-You can also create curicullum of tasks and test your network set of tasks with inreasing complexity.
-There is automatic evaluation and benchmark tool for your network.
-We pretrained the neural networks for visual recognition of all objects in the simulator so you can reward your networks based on visual sensors.
-We constantly train networks to provide baselines for the tasks in the toolbox.
-There is also leaderboard for most general network, capable to learn tasks in basic curricullum.
+Our toolbox is fully modular, so that you can train your network with different robots, in several environments and on various tasks.
+You can also create a curriculum of tasks  with increasing complexity and test your network on them.
+We also included an automatic evaluation and benchmark tool for your developed model.
+We have pretained the Yolact network for visual recognition of all objects in the simulator, so that you can reward your networks based on visual sensors only.
+We keep training the current state-of-the-art algorithms to provide baselines for the tasks in the toolbox.
+There is also a leaderboard showing algorithms with the best generalization capability, tested on the tasks in our basic curricullum.

 ## Overview